What NOT to do when you visit Copenhagen

 - DON’T worry.
 Copenhagen is wonderful and life is easy.

-- You will not get mucked (we have a very low crime rate),
+- You will not get mugged (we have a very low crime rate),

 - you can’t get too much lost.
-After all it’s a small metropolis, and if you do lose your way around, Copenhageners are eager to finally be able to demonstrate some sort of upper hand, if you ask.
+After all, it’s a small metropolis, and if you do lose your way around, Copenhageners are eager to finally be able to demonstrate some sort of upper hand, if you ask.
 Especially if your first question is ‘Do you speak English’.
 Albeit a superfluous question, since Danes are among the best non-native English-speaking people in the world.
-Expect a conversational level at least, even from 10 year old kids.
-Only few speak any useful German, even fewer French or Spanish.
+Expect a conversational level at least, even from 10-year-old kids.
+Only a few speak any useful German, even fewer French or Spanish.

 - DON’T visit the Tivoli Garden amusement park if you’re not younger than 16 or older than 60 (and bringing your grandchildren).
 Kids LOVE it, but first of all the entry is steep, just to get inside.
 Food and drinks and candy is grossly overpriced and if you’re up for a rollercoaster ride, you’ll have to pay again.
 At least pick the old wooden one, then – it just turned a century a few years ago.